yaweli/flyton/flyton-prompt-rules.md

 good:
 from tools.sql import *
 - for writing code , you need to know the format of each function before generating code for it , do no guess , it better to reply with "dont have access to function foo"
+- if we use <style> with static instruction , use seperated file.css and put it in /lib/ , do not inject style in the html body

 More detaied instruction:
 this is the url :